ModyQyW/vite-plugin-stylelint/README.md

 - Type: `boolean`
 - Default: `true`

-The warings found will be emitted, default to true.
+The warnings found will be emitted, default to true.

 ### `throwOnError`